NamRana/MyVoice/README.md

 - [ ] Change size - "Change size of paragraph (index)"
 - [ ] Change color - "Change color of paragraph (index)"
 - [ ] Make above paragraph functions into sentence functions
-- [ ] Move Speechful to a container such as Electron
+- [ ] Move MyVoice to a container such as Electron
-- [ ] Export a speechful document into common file types
+- [ ] Export a MyVoice document into common file types
 - [ ] Create a tutorial for new users

 ## Technologies & Frameworks